hbons/SparkleShare/SparkleShare/Linux/README.GNOME3.md

 Install the `notify-sharp` bindings from: https://github.com/meebey/notify-sharp

-Install the `webkit-sharp` bindings from: https://github.com/xDarkice/webkitgtk-sharp
+Install the `webkitgtk-sharp` bindings from: https://github.com/xDarkice/webkitgtk-sharp

 All with the usual: